mawin958700/Automated3Dprinted-Robot-arm/README.md

 # Automated 3d printed robot arm for Pick & Place
 This project is an applying of deep learning to robot arm for done some repetitive task.
-Fortunately, there is an Very cool! opensource 3d pritned robot arm and deep learning model called "MASK-RCNN" will be use in this case.
+Fortunately, there is an very cool! opensource 3d pritned robot arm and deep learning model called "MASK-RCNN", these will be used in this case.

 Note: this content include only overview/idea of the project.
 More detail will be provided later.